Kelowna Grapevine

 Browse weekend events →

-🎭 March Shows at the Rotary Centre for the Arts
+🎭 April Shows at the Rotary Centre for the Arts

-The Rotary Centre for the Arts has a busy lineup this month, with theatre, comedy, music, and storytelling filling the stage.
+The Rotary Centre for the Arts has a busy lineup this month, with theatre, comedy, music, and storytelling filling the stage:

 🎶 River of Voices exhibit opens at the Alternator Centre